 Choose Trademark Registration by LegalWiz.in Professionals.

-The Indian film industry is one of the biggest and most significant producers of films in the world.
+The media and entertainment industry is one of the biggest and most significant producers of films in the world.
 Bollywood produces almost 1200 films annually, more than any other movie industry worldwide, and generates a box office revenue of nearly $1.8 billion yearly.
 The GoI allocated the Indian film industry the status of the industry in 2001.
 It has resulted in its quick evolution with the foray of many foreign players and investors, including Viacom Motion Pictures, 20th-century fox, Warner brothers and so forth.
-This shift is enormous; nonetheless, IP issues primarily concerning controversies over using deceptively identical titles or other ways of unauthorised adoption of titles of films, infringement of trademarks and copyrights, and bypassing has also risen.
+This shift is enormous; nonetheless, IP issues primarily concerning controversies over using deceptively identical titles or other ways of unauthorised adoption of titles of films, infringement of trademarks and copyrights, and bypassing have also risen.

-Scope of safeguarding trade dress in the Indian context
+Scope of Safeguarding Trade Dress in the Indian Context

 Do you know that someone can infringe your trademark to use it for their benefit?